WildernessLabs/Meadow/README.md

    After "Mono runtime successfully flashed," hit space to exit.
  6. Reset F7

- Using an installed build of thre Meadow CLI command line tool:
+ Using an installed build of the Meadow CLI command line tool:

   0. Find your device serial `ls /dev/tty.*`
   1. Disable mono (may need to run twice if you get an exception the first time) `meadow /dev/tty.usbmodem01 --MonoDisable`